Rallen13/pavilion-challenge/README.md

 The deliverable is the source code, using whichever libraries, packages, frameworks, tools, and development methodologies you choose.
 The requirements intentionally leave out many details.
 This is an opportunity for you to make decisions about the design of the app.
 What you leave out is just as important as what you include!

 Throughout this project, I took full advantage of React’s modular nature by creating dynamically rendered components used on a single view.
 Thoughtful architecture was implemented using a utilities and components folder.
 I utilized the GitHub USERS REST API to get public and private information about authenticated users.
 This was my first time using an "auth token" with an API and I was able to conceal the token within a process.env file.
 This was also my first time implementing pagination within an application.
 I accomplished this successfully by ......
 Using shared classes and nested styling in SASS, I was able to reduce the amount of repeated CSS throughout the app.
 A mobile-first development approach was utilized to make the design fully responsive across all viewport sizes.
+Lastly, end-to-end testing with Cypress was applied to ensure that the application behaves as expected and that the flow of data is maintained for various user tasks and processes.

 ### This  application includes the following core functionality: